stevenlemme/cloud-platform-dev/cloud-platform-lab-03/lab-preparation-and-logistics.md

 # Summary of Learning

--   You understand and have verified you meet the prerequisites to using the Oracle Cloud
+-   You understand and have verified you meet the prerequisites required to use the Oracle Cloud

 -   You know the initial email is important as it has the Oracle Cloud access